-NUS-NTU AstroChallenge Syllabus
+Appendix D: NUS-NTU AstroChallenge Syllabus

 This syllabus has been compiled as a preparation guide for AstroChallenge.
-It is the quiz-masters' utmost wish that the focus of the paper be shifted away from trivia-based learning towards a more conceptual approach focused on understanding and application.
+It is the quizmasters' utmost wish that the focus of the paper be shifted away from trivia-based learning towards a more conceptual approach focused on understanding and application.
 By encouraging such an approach, AstroChallenge aims to promote a scientific and logic based reasoning process that students will not only be able to apply to Astronomy, but also to the major sciences taught in the school's curriculum.
 The Syllabus will be uploaded on the website at www.astrochallenge.org.

 This syllabus can and will be subjected to minor changes from time to time.
+The syllabus enclosed below is verified to be correct as of the date of this letter.